"

 Figure 20.1.
 Oxy Fuel Welding / Photo Credit: Alfred T. Palmer, Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Color Photographs, PD

-Acetylene gas was first discovered by chemist Edmund Davy in 1836.
-Yet it would be many years later that the oxy-acetylene welding process was invented in 1903 by French engineers Edmond Fouché and Charles Picard (Aquasol Corporation, n.d.).
-Similarly in history, electricity generation was invented much earlier than many of the practical uses.
-Electric generators were invented in the 1830’s, and Thomas Edison invented the lightbulb in 1879.
-Electricity was initially used to replace the need to burn candles for light.
+Chapter 12 in this textbook covers oxy-fuel cutting.
+As an overview, acetylene gas was first discovered by chemist Edmund Davy in 1836.
+It would be many years later that the oxy-acetylene welding process was invented: this occurred in 1903 by French engineers Edmond Fouché and Charles Picard (Aquasol Corporation, n.d.).
+Similarly in history, electricity generation was invented much earlier than many of its practical uses were implemented.
+For instance, electric generators were invented in the 1830s and Thomas Edison invented the lightbulb in 1879.

-Figure 20.3 is entitled “Farm boy using welding equipment” in 1942 and archived by the US Library of Congress.
-This farmer benefited from a US Government initiative called the U.S. Rural Electrification Administration (REA) where the US government made low cost loans to farmers who banded together to bring electricity to rural areas where they had farms.
+Figure 20.3 depicts a farmer who benefited from an initiative called the U.S. Rural Electrification Administration in which the U.S. government made low-cost loans to farmers who banded together to bring electricity to the rural areas that housed their farms.
 The significance of this is that as electricity was made available at a reasonable price, processes such as electric arc welding were widely adopted by the masses.

 Welder welding an axle of a agricultural piece of equipment